Love Con Revenge

 Love Con Revenge is a six-part docuseries that premiered on Netflix in September 2025.

 Premise

 Love Con Revenge follows Cecilie Fjellhøy, one of the original victims of Simon Leviev who would become known as The Tinder Swindler.
 The series follows Fjellhøy and a private investigator as they gather evidence against others similar to Leviev.

 Release

 Love Con Revenge was released as a six-episode series on Netflix on September 5, 2025.

 Reception

-The series holds an average rating of 83% on Rotten Tomatoes, based on five positive (“fresh”) critic reviews and one negative (“rotten”) review.